NickFoden/nickfoden_archived/src/content/app-engine-environment-variables.md

 This is the first draft of this post.
 Thinking to use some more examples of screenshots of the gcp cloud console, but need to setup an example project that i don't mind exposing first.

-Any questions hit me up, also i can configure your build pipeline for $$$ lol.
+Any questions hit me up, also i can configure your build pipeline for $ :-).
 This was an annoying thing, but once i discovered `printenv` command it all clicked.